Enthalpiex/Stencil/README.md

 ## Description

 Stencil is a KSP editor addon that provides reference model visualization and advanced slicing capabilities for ship design analysis.
-Import 3D models (.STL, .OBJ, .FBX, .DAE) directly into the editor to overlay reference geometry for precise alignment and design verification.
+Import 3D models (.STL, .OBJ) directly into the editor to overlay reference geometry for precise alignment and design verification.

 ## Compatibility